openstf/stf/doc/DEPLOYMENT.md

 ```

-Here's one possible unit configuration for `nginx@.service`:
+Here's one possible unit configuration for `nginx.service`:

 ```ini
 [Unit]